goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/_index.md

 1. [Configure the Harbor YML File](configure_yml_file.md)
 1. [Run the Installer Script](run_installer_script.md)

+IF installation fails, see [Troubleshooting Harbor Installation ](troubleshoot_installation.md).

 ## Harbor Components

 The table below lists the components that are deployed when you deploy Harbor.